-Vocalist Terry Sharpe and guitarist Pat Gribben began the sophisticated harmony-pop Adventures in London after their former group, Belfast’s spunky Starjets, split up in 1980.
+Vocalist Terry Sharpe and guitarist Pat Gribben began the sophisticated, commercially-geared harmony-pop Adventures in London after their former group, Belfast’s spunky Starjets, split up in 1980.
 On its classy if overproduced debut, the quintet — boasting three singers (including Gribben’s wife, Eileen) and no on-board drummer — crafts crisp, commercial guitar/keyboards music distinguished by attractive melodies and striking harmonies.
 Slickly mainstream without being hollow or obnoxious (despite a stack of guest synthesists), Theodore and Friends (issued in the US as The Adventures) has a couple of great songs — the sweeping “Send My Heart” (which sounds like it was written for a synth-pop band) and the falsetto-sung African-accented “Another Silent Day” — plus pleasantly diverting also-rans.

 Adding a drummer and adopting a warmer, semi-acoustic adult-rock sound, the Adventures essayed The Sea of Love with less artistic success.
 The songs aren’t as good (Gribben’s lyrical pretensions are such that he can base a song here on The Trip to Bountiful), and the performances lack the first LP’s instrumental sparkle.